amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 ### You said objects... by I see no classes

+I prefer to stay away from _Classes_ and mutable _state_.
+There is no _state_ to share between function calls so having an object with function properties will suffice.

+Choose the style that suits you in which you feel more comfortable writing the tests.
+As long as they read nicely the investment will be worth it.

+### What about unit testing?

+Testing using the [react testing library](https://testing-library.com/docs/react-testing-library/intro/) is quite similar.
+Using POMs can be implemented almost the same way but there won't be a `page` to pass around.

+The main difference is that when _rendering_ a component the dependencies may require a bit more code to setup and perhaps make the POMs a bit more complex.

 ## Conclusion

-Abstracting your tests with Page Objects in Playwright is a best practice that simplifies test maintenance, improves readability, and makes your tests more resilient to changes in the UI.
-By isolating page-specific logic in separate classes, you minimize duplication and ensure that changes in the UI impact only the relevant Page Objects, rather than every test.
+Abstracting tests with POMs is an excellent practice that simplifies test maintenance, improves readability, and makes your tests more resilient to changes in the UI.
+By isolating page-specific logic in separate (meaningful) objects, you minimize duplication and ensure that changes in the UI impact only the relevant Page Objects, rather than every test.

-Playwright, with its flexibility and powerful APIs, pairs perfectly with the Page Object Model to create robust, scalable, and maintainable test suites.
+Playwright, with its flexibility and powerful APIs, pairs perfectly with the _Page Object Model_ to create robust, scalable, and maintainable test suites.
 This approach not only makes your tests easier to read and manage but also future-proofs them against inevitable changes to the application.

 Now, next time your web app changes, your tests won't break—just update the abstraction layer, and you're good to go!